Hammarn/1MB335/hidden_word_exercise_instructions.md

 ### 2.2 Edit text files
-To find character number six, you will need to create a text file in the `ex- ercise_2` directory.
+To find character number six, you will need to create a text file in the `exercise_2` directory.
 On Linux and MacOS, you can do this using for example the editor `nano`.
 You can start this program by typing the name of the program followed by the name of the file you want to create (we will name this file solution_2.2.txt):
 ```
 nano solution_2.2.txt
 ```